 Continual sun-facing windows maintain a constant light quality all day and with the circular and open layout, light diffuses throughout the rest of the house.
 The circular design is also said to help maximize space and improve functionality.
 Solaleya and Domespace have numerous floor plan options and sizes to accommodate your needs, from 600 sq ft up to 6,000 sq ft homes.
 The largest home has 3 levels in it, with an upper ceiling height of 25 ft and a radius of 40 feet.

 The interiors are beautifully finished and furnished with a warm and natural glow emanating from the arched wooden walls.
 A circular design also lends itself to a more organic looking design with curved walls and railing.
 Some models even have a deck space designed into the home that rotates with it.
-That way you can change the location of your deck depending on if you want sun or not.
+That way you can change the location of your custom decks depending on if you want sun or not.
 Visit Deck Restoration Melbourne, Mornington And Geelong for your deck repairs.
 Domespace Homes are far from traditional in their look, but seem highly practical and beautiful in design.

 + Domespace Homes